toolshop-ai/toolshop/README.md

 planning and reasoning process native to the underlying agent is unhindered.
 The reasoning and planning capabilities of agentic AI offered by companies such as OpenAI and Anthropic will continue to improve over time.

+### Tools can share state
+It is powerful to enforce required order-of-operations at the tool-level, rather than simply "encouraging" this at the prompt-level.
+Enforcing workflows at the tool-level can guarantee tools are used appropriately.
+An example use case where a developer may wish to enforce tool-level rules are ReadFile and WriteFile tools.
+Here, you may want require that files are always read (or re-read) before being written, so that the agent is always aware of the latest contents in the file before writing.

+To assist in this pattern, Toolshop tools can share state to track.
+Toolshop currently supports a global State class which, once instantiated, can be injected into any tool via the `state` argument.